 However, if you’re interested in teaching at a private or public school, most companies will look for TEFL, CELTA, or TESOL certification and a bachelor’s degree, what your degree is in doesn’t matter.

 I’ve taught at each school; Eikaiwa, private and public, and I have my TESOL certification and bachelor’s degree.

-But the best answer to your question of what’s “really” required teaching English here in Japan, aside from a certification, is having a “Genki” personality.
+But the best answer to your question of what’s “really” required to teach English here in Japan, aside from a certification, is having a “Genki” personality.
 It doesn’t really have a direct English translation, but it roughly means, energetic, lively or enthusiastic.